timmybx/202501_Cybersecurity-Architectures_SEAS_8405_DC8/homework8/deliverables/README.md

 ## ⚙️ Features

+- 🔐 End-to-end encryption with TLS 1.3:
+  - Between users and the WAF (HTTPS)
+  - Between WAF and Flask app
+  - Between Flask app and Keycloak
 - 🌐 Simulated DMZ using Docker networks to isolate internal services
 - 🔒 Token-based access control via Keycloak (OpenID Connect)
 - ✅ Public and protected API routes in Flask